 African Swine Fever virus is currently spreading among domestic pigs and wild boar in Africa, Asia and parts of Europe.
 China reported its first case of African Swine Fever in August 2018, with subsequent rapid spread throughout the country and region.
 The disease was also detected for the first time in Belgium in wild boar in early September 2018.
 To date, there have been no cases in Canada, the United States or Mexico.

-As the situation changes rapidly, the latest information can be found at on the Food and Agriculture Organization of the United Nations website.
+As the situation changes rapidly, the latest information can be found at on the World Organization for Animal Health.